Pana: The Idea Person & Creator

 More about Pana:

-Pana has taught in Early Childhood for seven years and is now the KA-2 IT Integration Specialist at Taipei American School in Taipei, Taiwan.
+Pana has taught in Early Childhood for seven years and is now the KA-2 Technology and Design Coach at Taipei American School in Taipei, Taiwan.
 She is also an Apple Distinguished Educator (Class of 2015).

 When Pana and I started talking about Traveling Teddy, my mind began filling with all sorts of ideas as to how Teddy might travel and how Technology could be used.
 Teddy bears and other toys are used often in the Early Childhood classroom to enhance learning.
 Something I believe strongly in, is that if you are going to use Technology in some way, then it also needs to enhance learning.
 So, I love that Teddy is Tech Savvy and that, that he has a blog, and some other tricks.
 And now, Ted is not alone!
 He as many other friends and family who have joined in the fun!
 I hope your class really enjoys having the Teds and communicating with other classes around the world.
 Feel free to get back to us with any feedback or suggestions you may have.